augustovictor/software-architecture-specialization/README.md

         - Fixed or dynamic number;
         - Lifetime: Does it exists independently?
         - Sharing: Does the part performs different roles in different wholes?
 Do we want it to be possible?
-    - Types of decomposition (They define the interaction between the whole and the parts):
+    - Types of decomposition (They define the interaction between the whole and the parts)`:
-        - Association: Interaction between two independent objects ;
+        - Association: Interaction between two independent objects;
             - UML connection: Straight line;
             - Example: Car - passengers
         - Aggregation: "Has-a" relationship.
 The whole has a part that belongs to it.
 These parts can be shared among other wholes.
 The relationship is weak since the parts can exist independently;